 This module equips learners with in-depth understanding of risk and return, cost of capital and the trade-offs leading to an optimal capital structure.
 Various factors such as corporate taxes and bankruptcy costs and their impact on the outcome of corporate financing activities will also be explored.

 Cost Accounting [30 hours]

-This module develop students’ ability to understand the activities in a manufacturing environment, the procedures used to measure and control key cost elements, and costing practices.
+This module develops learner's ability to understand the activities in a manufacturing environment, the procedures used to measure and control key cost elements, and costing practices.
 Topics include cost concepts and systems, accounting for materials, labour and factory overheads, job order costing, process costing, variable and absorption costing, and standard costing.

 Management Accounting [30 hours]

-This module equips students with management accounting techniques to help management in their decision-making, planning and control.
-Students will focus on budgeting, divisional performance review including transfer pricing decisions, cost-volume-profit analysis and relevant costing techniques.
+This module equips learners with management accounting techniques to help management in their decision-making, planning and control.
+Learners will focus on budgeting, divisional performance review including transfer pricing decisions, cost-volume-profit analysis and relevant costing techniques.